funbox/diamonds/README.md

 This is a set of helpers that we use in the current projects and will probably use in the future ones.

-All helpers are independent from each other, which means that your project's bundle won't be bloated by useless code.
+All helpers are independent of each other, which means that your project's bundle won't be bloated by useless code.

 [По-русски](./README.ru.md)